-The 2018 alternative provision census is comprised of a placement / establishment level and a pupil child level.
+The 2018 alternative provision census is comprised of a pupil child level within which the details of individual placements are recorded.
 The individual data items are listed in section 3.

 1.8 Key concepts

 1.8.1 Data quality

 In order to properly account for pupils in the AP sector, it is important that the data collected by providers and local authorities, for onward transmission to the department, is both accurate and complete.